hthuwal/ARC-Challenge/notes/progress_report.md

 - [ ] Can we use POS, Dependency Parsing?
 - [ ] Focus on LM + Multi hop
 - [ ] Better Hypothesis?
+#### Glove Embeddings

+- Use embedding similarity as an alternative to Jaccard similarity.
+    + Smaller Glove Model
+        * Took around 2 minutes
+        * **score reduces to 27.72%.**

+    + Larger Glove Model
+        - Increases the prediction time drastically from mere seconds to 12-13 hours.
+        - **Model is Running.**

+- Use embedding similarity to look for similar nodes instead of just exact match of nodes?
+    + Smaller Glove Model
+        + For every node in hypothesis graph we have to find similarity with every node in corpus graph (`2 x 10`<sup>`7`</sup>) nodes.
+            + Approx time: 1.1 hour for each node in hypothesis graph.

+    This approach doesn't seem to be feasible.

+        + Possible solution:
+            * Preprocess the graph to collapse nodes with high similarity.
+            * Hope to bring down the number of nodes in corpus by some orders of magnitude.

 #### Negation